FAQ - Bill 96 for English-language education in Quebec | LaSalle College Montreal

-Act 14 concerns legislation on the official and common language of Quebec, French.
+Act 14 is An Act respecting French, the official and common language of Québec.
 It is the result of Bill 96, which was passed in May 2022.

 This act makes changes to the Charter of the French Language (better known as Bill 101) as well as several other acts, such as the General and Vocational Colleges Act.